-In this one-hour multimedia webinar, Fundraising Authority founder Joe Garecht will walk you through everything you need to know to develop a strong and practical development plan for your organization.
+In this training, Fundraising Authority founder Joe Garecht will walk you through everything you need to know to develop a strong and practical development plan for your organization.
 Joe has written several dozen fundraising plans for organizations both large and small over the past decade, and now wants to teach you the method behind writing a plan that will work for you.

 During this webinar, you will learn:

 - Why your organization needs a written development plan, and how you can best use it to achieve your fundraising goals

 - The simple, step-by-step process for writing a successful non-profit fundraising plan

 - How to figure out which strategies and tactics will work at your non-profit

 - The 10 components of a strong fundraising plan

 - How to get your board and staff involved with and committed to your new development plan